 But before we dig deep into IdentityIQ and reveal all it has to offer, let’s take a look at the pros and cons that immediately jumped out.

 Like most identity theft protection offerings, IdentityIQ offers multiple tiers of service.
 Not surprisingly, the more you pay, the more comprehensive the protections.
-To get a complete understanding of how this all breaks down, you can read our IdentityIQ pricing and protections guide, or you can have a quick look at this handy chart.
+To get a complete understanding of how this all breaks down, you can read our IdentityIQ pricing guide, or you can have a quick look at this handy chart.

 |Service||Secure||Secure Plus||Secure Pro||Secure Max|